When preparing for long-term travel, the first thing you think of is your budget. We are asked all the time, how we afford to travel.

 We will use budget airlines, buses, and trains to save on the cost of transportation.

-We do not mind sitting separately and take turns with the baby if needed.
+We do not mind sitting separately and taking turns with the baby if needed.
 When possible, we will use credit card points for longer flights, just for comfort.

 Budget for Accommodation ($7,200)